Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 > - A "GetSurveys" request for a regulated Member will result in "no member found."

 ---

-## Member Management API Options
-Toluna can receive the partner’s panel data via RESTful APIs.
-A partner can use these APIs to add new members or deactivate  members.
-Please request the mapping values for the demographics from your Toluna account representative.
-Most values vary by culture.

-We currently offer a Member management API in two versions: [Static(v1)](/membermanagement/v1/) and [Dynamic(v2)](/membermanagement/v2/).
-The core difference in the two is the flexibility in hthe level of member information is able to be conveyed to the Toluna platform.

-We recommended v2 as it will lead to better survey qualification and higher conversion rate.
-The details of these two version are outlined in their respective sections.

 ---

 ## Member Status Type